likeapine/likeapine.github.io/_posts/2021-01-25-single-neuron-perceptron.markdown

 I like cafes, and luckily there are many exotic cafes in Jeonju.

-SO I'll keep a picture of the cafe taken with a film camera.
+So I'll keep a picture of the cafe taken with a film camera.

 ### The first cafe.
 RL cafe